-Honey sensory analysis courses in English are going to be held in Bologna each year in June and November.
-Next dates are:
+Honey sensory analysis courses in English are going to be held in Bologna.
+Every year in June we will schedule the “Introduction” class, next dates are:

 ADVANCED HONEY SENSORY CLASS